erin-hughes/blockchain-vscode-extension/CONTRIBUTING.md

 # So you want to contribute to the IBM Blockchain VS Code Extension

-Detailed below are various instructions for getting set up with the Ibm Blockchain VS Code Extension.
+Detailed below are various instructions for getting set up with the IBM Blockchain VS Code Extension.
 I've also included some tips for running the unit tests, making changes to the React app, and getting past our builds so that the fabulous PRs you deliver can be merged in that much easier.
 Enjoy!

 ## Setting up to develop